EnTT

 , then evaluate yourself whether you're satisfied with the results or not.

-There are already a lot of projects out there that use EnTT
+There are also a lot of projects out there that use EnTT

 as a basis for comparison (this should already tell you a lot).
 Many of these benchmarks are completely wrong, many others are simply incomplete, good at omitting some information and using the wrong function to compare a given feature.
 Certainly there are also good ones but they age quickly if nobody updates them, especially when the library they are dealing with is actively developed.